BensonRen/idlm_Ben/Pytorch/README.md

 ### RoadMap for this work:
 1. Transition the major infra-structure from tensorflow to pytorch
 2. Implement a simple forward network for meta-material project
+3. Implement the GAN model that was not available in tensorflow version

 ## 2019.11.20
 Background: Start Pytorch transition.
 GAN model (not in previous tf repo) would be the first model to work on.